NaokiM03/rspit/README.md

 $ pit --help
 A command-line tool to run Rust snippet.

-Usage: pit.exe [COMMAND]
+Usage: pit [COMMAND]

 Commands:
-  run      Run all package in file build    Build all package in file release  Build all package in file in release mode and copy the artifacts to the target directory init     Create a new file list     List all packages in the given file
+  check    Check all package in file build    Build all package in file run      Run all package in file release  Build all package in file in release mode and copy the artifacts to the target directory init     Create a new file list     List all packages in the given file